LUAstro/LUAstro-website/README.md

 `    // Add new pages here—and they'll be fetched automatically` <br>
 `  ];` <br>

 This is the format of the first section - a long JavaScript array.
-More accurately, this defines a constant list called "pages" that has each entry defined via a JavaScript dictionary (definiing in-turn a variable called "title", a URL called "url", and, in some cases, the aforementioned "description" and "keywords" metadata if it is not already defined).
+More accurately, this defines a constant list called "pages" that has each entry defined via a JavaScript dictionary (defining in-turn a variable called "title", a URL called "url", and, in some cases, the aforementioned "description" and "keywords" metadata if it is not already defined).

 To allow new webpages to appear in search results, they must first be added to this array.
 The title of the page as you want it to appear should be defined via the `title` variable (in the form of `title: 'TITLE',`), and the URL should be defined by taking the path of the webpage relative to the main directory (e.g. for the store page at www.luastro.space/store/, you define the URL as `url: '/store/'`).
 What you might notice is that there's a different structure to the entries for webpages than there is for .pdfs.
-This is because .pdfs cannot contain HTML-style meta data - so it must be added here instead.
+This is because .pdfs cannot contain HTML-style metadata - so it must be added here instead.

 **PLEASE ENSURE THAT A COMMA IS KEPT AFTER EACH ENTRY, OR IT WILL BREAK AFTER FURTHER ADDITIONS!!!**